The audax events are sold out but there’s still loads of cycling fun to be had down on the Farm

 If you ride a bike of any kind you should be heading over to Maple Cross through the day.
 The team from Watford Cycle Hub will be on hand to take a look at your bikes and talk about training and skills.
 SPOKES, the South West Herts cycling group will explain how to get involved in campaigning for better infrastructure and services as well as how to join one of their amazingly welcoming local rides.

-With the amazing Tea Shack and the legendary Creative Juices Brewery on site, why not join us for a day of friendly, supportive cake fuelled riding and help support community organisations?
+With the amazing Tea Shack and the legendary Creative Juices Brewery on site, why not join us for a day of friendly, supportive activity and help support community organisations?

 Three audax rides – take your pick